MustardForBreakfast/Translator/README.md

 - copy and rename `ENV_template.js` to `ENV.js`, fill in any values you obtained in the `Requirements` section above.

 ## Execution
-- `npm start`, wait for "Google is listening..." in the terminal, and start speaking in english!
+- `npm start`, wait for "Google is listening..." in the terminal, and start sayin stuff!

 ## Tips
 - For best results, go somewhere quiet.